Rebate deals are a big part of every trading relationship—if you haven’t got a good handle on them, you could be missing out on massive opportunities.

 Too often, rebate data is spread across fragmented systems, and sometimes even across paper documents and emails.
 This not only creates unnecessary manual effort for finance teams that need to access the data, it also makes it risky for them to rely on.
 If any of the information is outdated, it means any forecasts or accruals will be incorrect—which can set off a chain reaction of accounting issues.

-But when rebate agreements are stored in an accessible, centralized location, teams can easily access the data, be confident it’s accurate and up-to-date, and know that they have the same understanding of the deal as the trading partner.
+But when rebate agreements are stored in an accessible, centralized location, finance and commercial teams can easily access the data, be confident it’s accurate and up-to-date, and know that they have the same understanding of the deal as the trading partner.

 3. Better opportunities